zhen-huan-hu/language-sas/README.md

 ### Auto indentation

 Auto indentation is supported.
-However, there is some limitations due to how Atom currently implemented its indentation mechanism.
+However, there are some limitations due to how Atom currently implemented its indentation mechanism.
 I was not able to implement the exact indentation behavior as what I did in the Vim SAS indentation script.

 ### Install

-Go to ___Atom > Preferences...___ then search for **SAS Language** in Install tab.
+Go to `Atom > Preferences...` then search for **SAS Language** in Install tab.

 ### To-do